Strict quantization of coadjoint orbits: Introduction

+\end{maintheorem} The notation is explained in detail in \autoref{sec:starProduct}.
+For now, it suffices to mention that the Shapovalov pairing is a pairing between the universal enveloping algebras of two nilpotent Lie subalgebras $\plusminus{\tilde{\lie n}}$ of $\lie g$, depending on a parameter $\lambda \in \lie g^*$.
+The sum is over a set of words $\tilde W$ related to the root system of $\lie g$, the $p_\lambda^w(\alpha_w)$ are non-zero coefficients which are defined by an explicit formula, $X_w$ and $Y_w$ are elements of $\univ \lie g$ and $\tilde \pi_\lambda^\pm$ maps these elements to $\univ(\plusminus{\tilde{\lie n}})$.
+The element $F_\hbar$, which induces the star product, is obtained by rescaling $\lambda$, and doing so the coefficients $p_{\I\lambda/\hbar}^w(\alpha_w)^{-1}$ will depend rationally on $\hbar$, with a countable set of poles $P$ that accumulate only at $0$.
+It seems as if explicit formulas for deformation quantizations received special attention by various authors, and \eqref{eq:formula} provides such a formula that works in great generality.

-For $\hbar$ not in the set of poles, the star product converges trivially on the polynomial functions, since only finitely many elements of the infinite sum defining $F_\hbar$ are non-zero on polynomials.
-The star product has many nice properties.
-Firstly, it is $G$-invariant.
-Secondly, when restricting to the real setting, if $G$ is compact the star product is of Wick type \cite{karabegov:1996a} with respect to the K\"ahler complex structure on the coadjoint orbit, meaning that it derives the first argument only in holomorphic directions and the second argument only in antiholomorphic directions.
+As mentioned above, the formal expansion of $F_\hbar$ induces formal products in complex and real settings.
+Furthermore, we also obtain a family of actual (non-formal) products for holomorphic polynomial functions in the complex setting and for polynomial functions in the real setting, parametrized by $\mathbb C \setminus P$, since only finitely many elements of the infinite sum defining $F_\hbar$ are non-zero on polynomials.
+All these products are $G$-invariant, and under some conditions on the Cartan subalgebra used in the construction they are also Hermitian, meaning that $\overline{ f *_\hbar g } = \overline g *_{\overline \hbar} \overline f$.
+In the real setting and for a compact semisimple connected Lie group $G$, the formal star product is of Wick type \cite{karabegov:1996a} with respect to the K\"ahler complex structure on the coadjoint orbit, meaning that it derives the first argument only in holomorphic directions and the second argument only in antiholomorphic directions.

-The second major step after constructing the star product is to use the explicit formulas to prove its continuity with respect to the topology of locally uniform convergence.
-This topology is locally convex and we can extend the product to a continuous product on the completion of the polynomials.
-Using analytic geometric methods we identify this completion with the space of holomorphic functions.
+The next major step after constructing the star product is to use the explicit formulas to prove its continuity in the complex setting with respect to the topology of locally uniform convergence.
+This topology is locally convex and we can extend the product to a continuous product on the completion of the holomorphic polynomials.
+Using methods from analytic geometry we identify this completion with the space of holomorphic functions.